 The price band for the offering is 100 to 115 rupees per IDR.

 Buyers of the certificates earn bonuses or dividends in the same way as they would as owners.

 Standard Chartered, which makes most of its profits in Asia, will issue 240 million IDRs through the offer, which is open for subscription to retail, institutional and overseas investors and corporates.
 The process ends Friday.

 The bank is aiming to boost its brand and visibility in India, where it opened its first branch more than 150 years ago.

 India is Standard Chartered Bank's second largest and fastest-growing market after Hong Kong, with profit in excess of one billion dollars in 2009.

 Once the issue closes, the bank will list its IDRs on India's two leading stock exchanges, the Mumbai and the National stock exchange, in June.

 Standard Chartered will become the first foreign company to list in India through the IDR route.
-Foreign companies are not allowed to list shares in India.
+Foreign companies are not allowed to list their shares in India.

-The funds raised will be repatriated to the bank's London headquarters as capital reserve to be used for growth and expansion plans.
+The funds raised which will be repatriated to the bank's London headquarters as capital reserve to be used for growth and expansion plans.

 "It is a form of homecoming.
-We see this as a bold, strategic move to increase our brand presence and visibility in India," the banking group's chief executive Peter Sands said this month.
+We see this as a bold, strategic move to increase our brand presence and visibility in India," the banking group's chief executive Peter Sands said earlier this month.